Transformers as Algorithms: Generalization and Stability in In-context Learning: Abstract

 \section{Abstract}

 In-context learning (ICL) is a type of prompting where a transformer model operates on a sequence of (input, output) examples and performs inference on-the-fly.
-This \emph{implicit training} is in contrast to explicitly tuning the model weights based on examples.
-In this work, we formalize in-context learning as an \emph{algorithm learning} problem, treating the transformer model as a learning algorithm that can be specialized via training to implement---at inference-time---another target algorithm.
+In this work, we formalize in-context learning as an \emph{algorithm learning} problem where a transformer model implicitly constructs a hypothesis function at inference-time.
 We first explore the statistical aspects of this abstraction through the lens of multitask learning: We obtain generalization bounds for ICL when the input prompt is (1) a sequence of i.i.d.~(input, label) pairs or (2) a trajectory arising from a dynamical system.
-The crux of our analysis is relating the excess risk to the stability of the algorithm implemented by the transformer, which holds under mild assumptions.
-Secondly, we use our abstraction to show that transformers can act as an adaptive learning algorithm and perform model selection across different hypothesis classes.
-We provide numerical evaluations that (1) demonstrate transformers can indeed implement near-optimal algorithms on classical regression problems with i.i.d.~and dynamic data, (2) identify an inductive bias phenomenon where the transfer risk on unseen tasks is independent of the transformer complexity, and (3) empirically verify our theoretical predictions.
+The crux of our analysis is relating the excess risk to the stability of the algorithm implemented by the transformer.
+We characterize when transformer/attention architecture provably obeys the stability condition and also provide empirical verification.
+For generalization on unseen tasks, we identify an inductive bias phenomenon in which the transfer learning risk is governed by the task complexity and the number of MTL tasks in a highly predictable manner.
+Finally, we provide numerical evaluations that (1) demonstrate transformers can indeed implement near-optimal algorithms on classical regression problems with i.i.d.~and dynamic data, (2) provide insights on stability, and (3) verify our theoretical predictions.